lemonsyntax/nana/project_documentation.md

 ## Introduction
 This project is a comprehensive machine learning system for predicting student academic performance.
 It leverages advanced data preprocessing, neural network models, hyperparameter tuning, model comparison, and ensemble learning.
 The system includes a user-friendly Streamlit web app for interactive predictions and analysis.

+Hyperparameter tuning was performed using Keras Tuner to optimize the neural network architecture and training process, ensuring the best possible predictive performance.

 ---

 ## Features